elastisys/compliantkubernetes/docs/user-guide/kubernetes-api.md

 ### Authenticating to the Kubernetes API

-Make sure you have installed the [oidc-login](https://github.com/int128/kubelogin) plugin (also known as kubelogin) in `kubectl`.
+To authenticate to the Kubernetes API, run a `kubectl` command.
-With the plugin installed, run a `kubectl` command and the plugin will launch a browser where you log in to the cluster.
+The `oidc-login` plugin will launch a browser where you log in to the cluster.
 Your credentials will then be used by the Kubernetes API to make sure you are authorized.
 Once you have logged in through the browser, you are authenticated to the cluster.